Ace of Wands (TV series): "The Beautiful People"

 4 episodes.
 Two beautiful girls Dee (Susan Glanville) and Emm (Vivian Heilbron) refuse Mikki entrance to a small town fete, which leads Tarot into an investigation of extraterrestrials with strange powers.
 With Edward Hammond as Jay, Kathleen Saintsbury as Elderly Woman.

 Production

 Music

 The theme song "Tarot", was written and performed by Andy Bown (now with Status Quo).
 It was available at the time as a single.

 Off-shoots

 The character of Mr. Stabs, played by Russell Hunter, is defeated by Tarot in Series 2, returned, again played by Hunter, in a 1975 episode of the horror-themed children's anthology series Shadows in the episode "Dutch Schlitz's Shoes" (Series 1, episode 6).
 This episode was also written by Trevor Preston.
-The character returned once more, this time portrayed by David Jason in a 1984 prequel story for another children's anthology series Dramarama.
-This episode, simply entitled, "Mr. Stabs" was Series 2, episode 7 of the series and was again written by Preston.
+The character returned once more, this time portrayed by David Jason, in a 1984 prequel story for another children's anthology series Dramarama.
+This episode, called simply "Mr. Stabs", was Series 2, episode 7 of the series and was again written by Preston.